phelim-h/encord-agents/docs/dependencies.md

-# Dependencies

-When you are defining your agents, we've made it easy to inject essential dependencies like the a path to the underlying asset, frame iterators, etc.
-Similarly, you can also inject your own custom dependencies, if you need to.
+When defining your agents, you can easily inject essential dependencies, such as the path to the underlying asset or frame iterators.
+You can also add custom dependencies if needed.

-The way you inject dependencies is by type-annotating your agent function variables with the `Depends` class.
+To inject dependencies, simply type-annotate your agent function variables using the `Depends` class.

 ```python
 from typing_extensions import Annotated